SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Add-on Assembly Kit as a Service (=AAKaaS)

-The Add-on Assembly Kit as a Service is responsible for registering and publishing the software product.
+The Add-on Assembly Kit as a Service is responsible for registering and publishing the add-on product.
 It is accessible via APIs with an S-User.

 ### Deployment Tools